danReynolds/loon_extension_firestore/README.md

 # Loon Extension Firestore

-A Firestore extension that connects [Loon](https://github.com/danReynolds/loon), the reactive document store for Fluter to the [Cloud Firestore](https://pub.dev/packages/cloud_firestore) package.
+A Firestore extension that connects [Loon](https://github.com/danReynolds/loon), the reactive document store for Flutter, to the [Cloud Firestore](https://pub.dev/packages/cloud_firestore) package.
 Enables easy syncing of documents fetched remotely from Firestore into the local Loon cache.

 ## Install
 ```dart